GETProtocol/subgraph/README.md

 Additionally the `averageReservedPerTicket` provides the average amount of GET that has been required per-ticket.
 This reserved amount remains in the system until the ticket is either checked-in or invalidated but gives an accurate measure of the token-revenue per NFT-ticket minted.
 For example, `ProtocolDay.averageReservedPerTicket` will show the average GET/ticket across all integrators aggregated by day.

+### Protocol Fuel

+The fields listed above track the total fuel consumption for each ticket, regardless of it's destination after being spent.
+To allow us to more accurately track 'protocol revenue' vs. 'complete product revenue', new fields for `reservedFuelProtocol` and `spentFuelProtocol` have been added.
+Protocol fuel is considered to be the base-cost of the protocol and the minimum charge to mint a ticket NFT without including any of the additional event & ticket management software tooling.
+Protocol fuel will always be a subset of the total fuel consumption.

 ## Examples

 ### All-Time Interaction Counts